ParthVighne/Social-Media-V.1.0/README.md

-#Social Media App - Frontend
+# Social Media App - Frontend React

 Made using React and Bootstrap.